akashpatel29/SQL-Interview-Questions/README.md

 Delete Table Name DELETE info

 # How to update a database table using SQL?
-To update an existing Table we use SQL Command UPDATE: It will update the records as per user defined query/need.
+To update an existing Table we use SQL Command UPDATE: It will update the records as per user-defined query/need.

 Syntax: